 Battersea Park’s first Superintendent, John Gibson, created the Sub-Tropical Gardens in 1863.
-The first public Sub-Tropical Gardens in the country, they attracted immediate attention for their show-stopping colours, giant leaves and unusual plants.
+The first public Sub-Tropical Gardens in the country, it attracted immediate attention for the show-stopping colours, giant leaves and unusual plants.

 Gibson created a mild micro-climate for the tender plants in the garden, making a dense shelter belt of earth and trees from the wind.
 He moulded the planting beds on top of brick rubble to help drainage and absorb the heat of the sun during the day and act as storage heaters for the plants during the cooler nights.
 Many of the plants were planted in pots and could be lifted out of the ground and put into the Park’s glasshouses for the winter.